Sentinel-1: Overview

 The first satellite, Sentinel-1A, launched on 3 April 2014, and Sentinel-1B was launched on 25 April 2016.
-Both satellites lifted off from the Guiana Space Centre in Kourou, French Guiana, and each on a Soyuz rocket.
-Sentinel-1C and 1D are in development with Sentinel-1C set for launch in April 2023.
+Both satellites lifted off from the Guiana Space Centre in Kourou, French Guiana on a Soyuz rocket.
+Sentinel-1D is in development.
+An equipment failure on Sentinel-1B in December 2021 accelerated work on Sentinel-1C, which has been successfully launched in December 2024.